Sinan Ateş

 Sinan Ateş (14 August 1984 – 30 December 2022) was a Turkish historian, academic and politician.
 He worked as a lecturer at Hacettepe University and served as the general chairman of the Nationalist Movement Party (MHP)'s Grey Wolves from 2019 to 2020.
 He was assassinated on 30 December 2022, and his assassination became one of the most popular topics in Turkey.

-Life, education and career
+Early life and education

 He was born in 1984 in Dursunbey to a family that was originally from the village of Yukarımusalar.
 His father, Musa Ateş, was a Grey Wolf who survived an assassination attempt during the raging 1976–1980 Turkish political conflict.

 He completed his primary and secondary education in Bursa.
 He graduated from the Osmangazi Ahmet Hamdi Gökbayrak Anatolian Teacher Preparation High School.
 In 2006, he graduated from Gazi University, Department of Social Studies Teaching.
 In 2009, he got his master's degree from the same university.
 He received his doctorate from Hacettepe University in 2018 and would work as a faculty member there.